 Here are a few inputs from visitors to the website:

 An Engineer Comments on Calculating CFM

-“Hi Bill, Just found randomly your page about Calculating CFM and I think you should correct it because the entire idea exposed there is wrong.
+“Hi Bill, Just found randomly your page about Calculating CFM and I think you should correct it because the entire idea exposed it is wrong.

-But actually, this is not completly true because there will be a slight variation due to volumetric efficiency loss.
-As you increase operating pressure, the temperature rises into the pump and volumetric efficiency decreases, leading to a little decrease in capacity.
-This is why some manufacturers will post for example a capacity of 20 cfm at 90 psi and 18 cfm at 125 psi for the same compressor.
+But actually, this is not completely true because there will be a slight variation due to volumetric efficiency loss.
+As you increase operating pressure, the temperature rises in the pump, and volumetric efficiency decreases, leading to a little decrease in capacity.
+This is why some manufacturers will post for example a capacity of 20 CFM at 90 psi and 18 CFM at 125 PSI for the same compressor.

 You cannot calculate it, you must measure it.
-So if you ask yourself “How much cfm my compressor will deliver if I use it at 50 psi and the manufacturer posted a capacity of 20 cfm at 90 psi?”
-Then… it will be quite the same capacity, maybe few cfm more.
-Hope this info useful.”
+So if you ask yourself “How much CFM my compressor will deliver if I use it at 50 psi and the manufacturer posted a capacity of 20 CFM at 90 psi?”
+Then… it will be quite the same capacity, maybe a few CFM more.
+Hope this info is useful.”

 Source: Alexandre Pare, ing., Conseiller technique, www.airindustriel.com

 Ok, I have it.
-Here’s the basics — the air flow and CFM are based upon three things:
+Here are the basics — the airflow and CFM are based upon three things:

-- 2: Separate the Tank from the compressor (ie, compressor is off).
+2. Separate the Tank from the compressor (ie, the compressor is off).
 The relationship between CFM and PSI is just linear.
-Ie, if you charge to 120 psi, and pull the electrical plug….if you get 8 CFM at 120 psi, you will get 4 CFM at 60 PSI.
-The pressure just “pushes” the air out, and with half the “push” you get half the air flow.
+Ie, if you charge to 120 psi, and pull the electrical plug… if you get 8 CFM at 120 PSI, you will get 4 CFM at 60 PSI.
+The pressure just “pushes” the air out, and with half the “push” you get half the airflow.